-China expected to lose top U.S. creditor crown to Japan as yuan struggles
+China cedes top U.S. creditor crown to Japan as yuan struggles

-BEIJING China will soon be dethroned by Japan as the top holder of U.S. government debt as the Chinese central bank has been dipping into its foreign exchange reserves to support the yuan, while its Japanese counterpart has been content to allow the yen to weaken, economists said.
+BEIJING (Reuters) - China has been dethroned by Japan as the top holder of U.S. government debt as the Chinese central bank has dipped into its foreign exchange reserves to support the yuan, while its Japanese counterpart has been content to allow the yen to weaken.

 Investors are paying close attention to declines in China’s holding of U.S. Treasuries as any sharp sell-off could add further upward pressure to U.S. interest rates, which in turn can undermine the Chinese currency.

-The figures for foreign ownership of U.S. Treasuries in October are due out on Thursday afternoon in Washington.
+Figures for foreign ownership of U.S. Treasuries in October released late Thursday in Washington confirmed the shift, with China's stock of U.S. federal debt plunging to the lowest in more than six years.

 On Wednesday, the U.S. Federal Reserve raised interest rates and signaled a faster pace of rate increases in 2017, sending yields on shorter-dated Treasuries to their highest levels in more than five years.